TylerLu/Developer-Finder/README.md

 | position       | Stores users' positions<br>It contains a foreign key column profile_id referencing the primary key column of the profile table. |
 | friend         | Stores friends relationship <br>Its 2 columns, user_id and friend_id, are foreign keys referencing the primary key column of the user table |

 >**Note:** In a true production environment, the data in the usersocialauth table would most likely be stored in a separate database to make the solution more secure.
-In this sample it is stored in the same database to simplify the solution and the deployment process.
+In this sample, it is stored in the same database to simplify the solution and the deployment process.

 The **profile** table contains several columns which are divided into 5 groups: